Trauma Therapy

 Is Trauma Therapy Right For You?

-My practice centers women and queer folks navigating change, healing, and creative reawakening.
-I bring a trauma-informed, body-based, and anti-oppressive lens to this work — honoring your story, your survival, and your sovereignty.
+My practice centers parents who refuse to pass on parenting strategies, family traditions and dysfunctional dynamics to their children.
+I bring a trauma-informed, feminist, and anti-oppressive lens to this work — honoring your story, your survival, and your sovereignty.

 Whether you’re moving through anxiety, depression, trauma, or simply feeling called to reconnect with your creative self, you are welcome here.